Clinton (Qld)

 Clinton has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly influence an area's performance.
-One major project has been identified by AreaSearch as likely impacting this area.
-Key projects are Clinton Industrial Estate, West Gladstone Social Homes, Calliope Residential Growth Area, and Gladstone Project.
-The following details projects likely most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified one major project likely impacting this region.
+Notable projects are Clinton Industrial Estate, West Gladstone Social Homes, Santos GLNG Project, and Calliope Residential Growth Area.
+Relevant details follow.

 Professional plan users can use the search below to filter and access additional projects.